manhofer/Line3Dpp/README.md

 If you are using one of the supported SfM pipelines, you can simply use one of the provided executables to generate a line-based 3D model with the SfM output.
 Since all these pipelines work slightly different, and have non-standardized output formats, the call of the executables varies as well.

+**Note:** If distortion coefficients are stored in the respective SfM result files, you need to use the original images!
+Line3D++ will use these coefficients to undistort the images automatically.

 ### VisualSfM

 This executable reads VisualSfM results in the form of an `.nvm` file (parameter `-m` below).